 All teachers in the district have met the GT state requirements in order to provide differentiated instruction that utilizes the following instructional strategies: curriculum compacting, tiered assignments, flexible grouping, and independent research projects.
 In addition, the GT Specialists will serve gifted students through a pull-out design twice a week, as well as, support teachers through a job-embedded coaching model.

-The mission of Medina Valley ISD’s Gifted & Talented program is to provide an innovative, challenging learning environment that offers students the opportunity to think critically & creatively about complex issues to make valuable contributions to society.
+Our mission is to provide an innovative & challenging learning environment that offers our highest achieving students the opportunity to grow academically and think critically & creatively about complex issues, as well as develop advanced products & performances in hopes that they will use their abilities to be leaders and valuable contributors to a diverse and competitive 21st-century society.

 Assessment & Identification Process